 What to do: Located one kilometre north of Port Arthur, it is central to the area’s iconic attractions including the Port Arthur Historic Site.
 Get up close and personal with one of the islands most iconic inhabitants, the Tasmanian Devil, at the Unzoo project, or choose from a diverse range of bushwalking and short trail options for all abilities.
 The Coal Mines Historic Site is a great starting spot.
 Learn about the rich history of the site by reading stories of those who lived there while wandering the trails.

 Where to stay: Being only a hop, step and jump from the creek, beach or bush, a visit to Hat Head Holiday Park is a real opportunity to get back to nature.

 What to do: Visit the Smoky Cape Lighthouse, one of the oldest and tallest lighthouses in Australia, and choose from an endless number of bushwalking tracks and trails, the track to Korogoro Point being the most notable.
 Prefer to be closer to the water?
 Explore 12km of uninterrupted beach, snorkel at Korogoro Creek, or cast a line for Spanish mackerel.

 Where to stay: Enjoy the ultimate family holiday on Queensland’s Gold Coast with a stay at the award winning NRMA Treasure Island Holiday Resort, only a 15 minute drive north of Surfers Paradise, and centrally located between major theme parks.

-What to do: Get your thrills at Sea World, Dreamworld and Movie World NRMA Members — and don't forget, NRMA Members save on entry to Gold Coast theme parks.
+What to do: Get your thrills at Sea World, Movie World.
+Wet'n'Wild and Dreamworld.
+And don't forget, NRMA Members save on entry to Gold Coast theme parks.
 Rent a surf board, swim or stroll along 70kms of idyllic surf beaches.
 Head to Springbrook National Park for plenty of family-friendly walking tracks ranging from 300m to 54km in length.